 Under PRA supervision, the IEI Group is required to maintain a minimum ratio of total capital resources to capital requirements.
-The same consolidation scope is used by the IEI Group for both accounting and regulatory purposes, which means that the group of companies and risks that are part of the regulatory analysis is the same as the ones presented in the IEI Group financial statements.
+The same consolidation scope is used by the IEI Group for both accounting and regulatory purposes, which means that the group of companies and risks that are part of the regulatory analysis is the same as the ones presented on the IEI Group financial statements (IEI Consolidated Annual Report 2015).

-Notes 25, 26 and 27 to the IEI Group 2014 financial statements provide additional information and disclosure regarding the main features of Common Equity Tier 1 items.
+Notes 25, 26 and 27 to the IEI Consolidated Annual Report 2015 provide additional information and disclosure regarding the main features of Common Equity Tier 1 items.

-The table below summarises the components of regulatory capital as at 31 December 2014.
+The table below summarises the components of regulatory capital as at 31 December 2015.
 During the past exercise IEI and all its regulated subsidiaries complied with all of the imposed capital requirements to which they are subject.